What do believers do when someone or something comes against us unjustly, and we feel helpless to stop them?

 Reflection

-What conflict do you find yourself in today?
-Does it seem hopeless?
-We turn our trials over to the Lord seeking His righteous resolution.
+Do you find yourself in a conflict today?
+Does the matter sometimes seem hopeless?
+We can turn our trials over to the Lord to seek His righteous resolution.

-Lord, grant us the faith to trust You to handle our conflicts in a righteous way today.
-Keep us from anger and resentment and give us Your love for others as we patiently wait on Your saving hand.
+Lord, grant us the faith to trust in You to handle and resolve our conflicts in a righteous way.
+Keep us free from anger and resentment, and grant us a love and tolerance for our opponents as we wait patiently for Your saving hand.
 In Jesus’ name we pray, Amen.